In the graphic designers’ toolbox, grids are considered to be one of the fundamental staples.

 But why is this?
 Why are a few grid lines thrown over your canvas so important to the design project?
 Every designer will have their own reason for why grids are important to them, but in short, they help you to structure your design in a way that would otherwise be difficult, time consuming and troublesome.

-So, if you’re on the fence about delving into the world of grid based designs, let’s discuss 15 reasons why simply adding the use of a grid to your repertoire could significantly improve your designs.
+So, if you’re on the fence about delving into the world of grid based designs, let’s discuss 15 recasons why simply adding the use of a grid to your repertoire could significantly improve your designs.

 One of the chief uses for a grid is to keep your elements aligned and ordered, and your page design clean and neat.